 How often are processing times updated?

-Most processing times show how long it took to process applications in the past and are updated weekly.
+Most processing times are updated weekly.

 These permanent resident programs have estimated processing times for new applications and are updated monthly: